SihaoCheng/scattering_transform/README.md

 3. Calculating the phase harmonic correlations, a statistic similar to the scattering transform but enabling non-linear cross-correlation between two signal / fields.
 The code has been optimized for both speed and memory use.
 Code for 3D cases are in working progress.

-For questions or suggestions or comments, please do not hesitate to contact me: s.cheng@jhu.edu
+For questions or suggestions or comments, please do not hesitate to contact me: scheng@ias.edu

 ## Install
 Please download (only) the script `ST.py` to one of the system paths.
 Or, you can download it to any folder and add that folder to system paths: